deepsea-inria/sptl/doc/sptl.md

 class Compare;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The comparison-function object (i.e. an object satisfies the
+The comparison-function object is a functor that implements the
-requirements of `Compare`) returns ​true if the first argument is less
+interface of `Compare`: the functor returns true if the first argument
-than (i.e. is ordered before) the second.
-The signature of the
+is less than (i.e., is ordered before) the second.
+The signature of
-comparison function should be equivalent to the following:
+the comparison function should be equivalent to the following.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}
 bool operator()(const Item& x, const Item& y);